-The Board believes that the Company and its employees and consultants should act in an ethical manner and compliance with relevant regulations governing its operations as a) this is the right practice to adopt and b) by adopting an ethically positive corporate culture this assist the Company in meeting its strategy and business plan objectives referred to above.
-In this regard the Company has as described below formed an AIM Rules & MAR Compliance committee, adopted an ESG policy, a Bribery and Anti-Corruption policy and a Share Dealing policy.
+The Board believes that the Company and its employees and consultants should act in an ethical manner and comply with relevant regulations governing its operations as a) this is the right practice to adopt and b) adopting an ethically positive corporate culture assists the Company in meeting its strategy and business plan objectives referred to above.
+In this regard, the Company has, as described below, formed an AlM Rules & MAR Compliance committee, adopted an ESG policy, a Bribery and Anti-Corruption policy and a Share Dealing policy.
 The Company also ensures that all exploration activities undertaken on its projects are in compliance with local environmental rules and regulations.
 Adherence to the Corporate culture and its related policies are monitored and any exceptions reported to the Board.